pivotalbeachla/parallelize-tests/README.md

 ## Gotcha

+ssh connection to the VmWare virtualmachines via their domain name takes 5/6 seconds--that's because it's attempting to connect to their IPV6 address.
+To avoid that we added: `AddressFamily inet` inside `~/.ssh/config`.

 We saw occasional test fails related to xcodebuild telling us the simulator "is installing or uninstalling, and cannot be launched".
 When we catch that you will see a orange R on the screen and we retry that test.

 ## Credit